smkand/Hello-MiniKubernetes/readme.md

 ```
 kubectl get pods
 ```
-Also, make sure to check Kubernetes dashboard to see more details of the deployed app under Workloads/Depolyments.
+Check Kubernetes dashboard to see more details of the deployed app under Workloads/Depolyments.